SamuelWu2001/LeetCode2024/SlidingWindow/424. Longest Repeating Character Replacement/README.md

    O(n) in time and O(1) in space
 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 1. Sliding Window
    The sliding window algorithm can effectively solve problems requiring finding the specific length of a subsequence in an array or string, while satisfying certain constraints.
 2. Hash Table
    Using a hash map to keep track of the frequency of characters of the current window.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea:
+General Idea: Use sliding window to traverse the given string and at the same time  check maintain the current window to be valid.
+Use hash table to keep track of the characters in the current window.
 1. Create an unordered_map `mp` to record the frequency od characters in the sliding window.
 2. Initialize two pointers, left and right, to reoresents the star and the end of the sliding window.
 3. Declare variable `maxLength` and `maxChar` to represents the maximum length of the sliding window and the character that appears the most frequently respectively.